sevenval/flat-docs/cookbook/test-backend.md

 ## Mocking the Backend

-A naive approach to writing a [flat test](/reference/testing/README.md) would be a `test-request` with some assertions.
+A naïve approach to writing a [flat test](/reference/testing/README.md) would be a `test-request` with some assertions.

 `tests/test-notifications.xml`: